roba269/CarND-Behavioral-Cloning-P3-Submit/writeup_report.md

 ![alt text][left_side]
 ![alt text][right_side]

-To augment the data sat, I also flipped images and angles thinking that this would reduce overfit.
+To augment the data set, I also flipped images and angles thinking that this would reduce overfit.
 For example, here is an image that has then been flipped:

 ![alt text][before_flip]
 ![alt text][after_flip]